WendyAnthony/100-days-of-code/Code-Projects-2020.md

 **Thoughts:**
-- using examples from packages work fine, but when trying to import real data, not so much ...
+- using examples from packages work fine (e.g auk), but when trying to import real data, not so much ...

 **Link to work:**